stlartworks/stlartworks.github.io/_posts/2016-01-25-the-art-b-q-st-louis-artworks.md

 **About ArtWorks**

 The Mission of St. Louis ArtWorks is to broaden educational and career opportunities for youth in the St. Louis region through apprenticeships in the arts and through community collaborations.
 Youth apprentice with professional artists in the development of visual, literary, and performing art.
 In addition to developing talent in artistic disciplines, ArtWorks teaches the business of being artists, as well as helping the young art entrepreneurs develop positive social, creative-thinking, teamwork, and character education skills.

+**About ContinuitySTL**

+Mission Statement: Continuity is expanding diversity in media production through skills-based training, mentoring and opportunities for untapped talent.

+We envision a future where our media, film, and broadcasting industries reflect the diversity of the neighborhoods they document, starting first in St. Louis.

 **For more information**